 This page contains content that does not match your current location

-If your organisation is organising a campaign or protest, it is worth spending a short amount of time (before your campaign or protest starts) to understand the laws that might apply to your activities.
+If your organisation is organising a campaign or protest, it is worth spending some time (before your campaign or protest starts) to understand the laws that might apply to your activities.

 Laws to consider are:

 - defamation - to make sure that you are not liable for defaming someone during your campaign or protest